Quintusnz/Math-Dash/design-documentation/design-system/components/cards.md

 # Cards

 ## Overview
-Cards are the fundamental building blocks of the Math Dash UI.
+Cards are the fundamental building blocks of the Ready Steady Math UI.
 They group related information and actions, such as a Topic selection or a Player Profile.

 ## Variants